dessa-oss/atlas/api_docs/sources/tracking_deployment.md

 __Arguments__

-- This method doesn't receive arguments.
+- This method doesn't receive any arguments.

 __Returns__